 Ever been watching a movie and love the decor of someones house and wanted to know how to recreate it in your own home.
 Well you need Film & Furniture in your life!
 Paula has created a truly unique experience that helps you find those iconic pieces in whatever film you are watching.

 If you can DIY it then Becky has you covered.
 Her super-actionable step by step guides allows even a beginner to complete with ease.
 Recording every change they make to their house, however small, shows just what can be possible in your own home.

 The award-winning London based interior design blogging duo, David & Mark have created a haven of content around their flat.
 Featuring the latest industry events, hottest trends as well as need to know info on renting in the city, it’s so easy to get lost in the incredible archives of posts.

 Interior designers Beth and Jon, who left the busy life of London to start their new life and business in Leeds have a truly amazing blog.
 Their actionable guides, often featuring their own home, give you more ideas than you could dream of having for your own home.
 The only problem, where to start.

-Sarah’s goal is to inspire Haven Makers daily while seeking to inspire women to love themselves and their home with grace.
+Sarah’s goal with her interior design blog is to inspire Haven Makers daily while seeking to inspire women to love themselves and their home with grace.
 And she smashes this goal out of the park with incredible guides and free printables.
 Go check it out.